-We stage 40 productions a year, and encourage new students to audition right away for musicals and nonmusical productions.
+We stage between 20 and 40 productions a year, and encourage new students to audition right away for musicals and nonmusical productions.
 Many Columbia Musical Theatre majors perform in student films, devised productions, and off-campus productions.
 You’ll become adept at auditioning, learn about the business side of theatre, and develop transferable skills applicable to many professions.

 Columbia College Chicago offers two degrees in musical theatre: the Bachelor of Arts (BA) in Musical Theatre and the Bachelor of Fine Arts (BFA) in Musical Theatre Performance.
 The BFA is a highly structured, rigorous program requiring progressively intense training in musicianship, dance technique, and acting styles.
 The BA provides a foundation in musical theatre while allowing students the flexibility to explore other theatre courses, minor in another subject, or double major.
 BA and BFA students have equal opportunities to audition for all productions at Columbia.

 If you plan to apply directly to the BFA program, you’ll need to include some additional materials.

 Columbia proudly features the Mainstage series, a series of productions directed by faculty members and guest artists.
 Outside the Mainstage season, students write, direct, and stage their own work, which they refine in workshops with faculty, alumni, and peers.